Eid Al Fitr in Dubai 2026

 Cultural Immersion

 Eid creates a unique way to explore Emirati culture in its most authentic forms.
-Al Seef and Al Fahidi Historical District become focal points for traditional celebrations, with narrow sikkas (alleyways) filled with the scents of bakhoor (incense) and freshly prepared Arabic coffee.
-Street performers demonstrate traditional crafts, and food stalls serve regional specialties that might be unfamiliar even to long-term residents.
+Al Seef and Al Fahidi Historical District become focal points for traditional celebrations, with narrow sikkas (alleyways) filled with the scents of bakhoor (incense) and freshly prepared Arabic coffee, alongside traditionally made handicrafts and a vibrant selection of street food.

 The Sheikh Mohammed Centre for Cultural Understanding in Al Fahidi prepares special Eid programmes that explain the holiday's significance, allowing visitors to participate in traditional activities.
 These often include guided tours of the district followed by meals featuring Emirati cuisine, with moments to ask questions about local customs and practices.